husarion/rosbot-xl-autonomy/README.md

 > | [**ros2router**](https://github.com/husarion/rosbot-xl-autonomy/tree/ros2router) | Running ROS 2 containers on ROSbot and on PC with the interface in RViz |
 > | [**foxglove**](https://github.com/husarion/rosbot-xl-autonomy/tree/foxglove) | Running ROS 2 containers only on ROSbot with a web user interface powered by Foxglove |

+## 🛍️ Necessary Hardware

+For the execution of this project prepare:

+1. **[ROSbot XL](https://husarion.com/manuals/rosbot-xl/)** - with any SBC (RPi4, NUC or Jetson)
+2. **[SLAMTEC lidars](https://husarion.com/tutorials/ros-equipment/rplidar/)** - A2, A3, S2 or S3 models

+These items are available for purchase as a complete kit at [our online store](https://store.husarion.com/collections/robots/products/rosbot-xl).

 ## Quick start (Physical ROSbot)